BryanDomino/LLM-Workshop/README.md

 Run the first cell to load all the library dependencies by pressing *Shift + Enter*.

-This template uses an out of the box document from Domino - but want to use the Nissan documents from our S3 bucket.
-We need to add a new cell to the Notebook, click the **+** in the top left:
+This template uses an out of the box document from Domino - but we want to use the Nissan documents from our S3 bucket.
+In order to do that we need to add a new cell to the Notebook, click the **+** in the top left:

 <p align="center">
 <img src = images/notebook2.png width="800">